 And, more importantly, the function of society was to safeguard the Church's sacramental system, which was very much the means to Heaven.
 Thus, encased in the penultimate order of the temporal sword was the spiritual sword of the Church.
 Does Milbank not realize that the Interdict was basically a suspension of salvation for a region?
 Like this model, Liberalism has its own penultimate politics as an encasing for the ultimate.
 However, in our Bourgeois Constitutional government, the ultimate is no less spiritual, even if it is a much flatter horizon.
 The sirens' call of Progress, Science, Growth, Economy, Happiness are the Liberal set of Universals.
 There is a genealogy between the Medieval and the Modern, between the Church and Liberalism, and both have failed at times to keep the penultimate zone from being polluted by the Ultimate.
 Both ended in failure, though perhaps the former is worse because it wore the name of Christ on its sleeve.
 Did not the Prophet say, "The Gentiles will blaspheme Me on account of you?"

 Having said all of this, I am not a fan of the Liberal project, and it has been a bearer of truly evil and diabolic fruit.
-As much as I think Milbank is a fool, I am in agreement that Liberalism is a failure and a kind of waking nightmare.
-But pseudo-sober analyses will not contribute anything.
-For the Christian minded among us, we must understand the times wisely and work to keep peace in Babylon.
+As much as I disagree with Milbank, I am in agreement that Liberalism is a failure and a kind of waking nightmare.
+Rather than Milbank's theory, Christians must understand the times wisely and work to keep peace in Babylon.
 For those Christians cursed with temporal public responsibilities, may we remember that holy man of God, Roger Williams, and believe that there may be pockets of decency amidst cruelty and villainy.
 For the rest of us, may we work with our hands quietly and proclaim the Gospel of Christ loudly.